allctr/heroku-buildpack-qpdf/README.md

 # Heroku Buildpack QPDF

+NOTE: this buildpack is changed to suit needs of a private project.
+Clone at your own risk.

 This is a Heroku buildpack for using `qpdf` in your project.

 The binaries for this pack are fetched from Amazon's Ubuntu packages mirror.